kedargmnv/LogManagerTool/readme.md

 - **PowerShell**: Version 5.1 or later.
 - **7-Zip**: The tool includes a portable version of 7-Zip (`7za.exe`) for compression.
-    Note: If 7-Zip is not found in the directory, a portable version of 7-Zip will be automatically downloaded to the `tools\7zip` directory.
+    If 7-Zip is not found in the directory, a portable version of 7-Zip will be automatically downloaded to the `tools\7zip` directory.

 ---